fredele/LTplugin/README.md

 ## Limitations

-- Does not add words to dictionnary
+- Does not add words to dictionary

 - Cannot set enabledRules/disabledRules/enabledCategories/disabledCategories